lurid-bogey/winMessageMonitor/README.md

 ChatGPT wants you to know this:

-"WinMessageMonitor is a Python-based application designed to monitor and log various Windows system messages.
-It provides real-time insights into session events, power changes, time updates, theme changes, and other significant system activities by leveraging the Windows API."
+`"WinMessageMonitor is a Python-based application designed to monitor and log various Windows system messages.
+It provides real-time insights into session events, power changes, time updates, theme changes, and other significant system activities by leveraging the Windows API."`

 I love the "insights" part.
-It's lovely to have "insights".
+It's lovely to have "insights", especially if they are real-time.

 ### Features